Futurama: Bender's Big Score

-Futurama: Bender's Big Score (or Bender's Big Score) is a 2007 American animated science fiction comedy film based on the animated series Futurama.
+Futurama: Bender's Big Score (or Bender's Big Score) is a 2007 American animated science fiction action comedy film based on the animated series Futurama.
 It was released in the United States on November 27, 2007.
 It was the first Futurama production since the original series finale "The Devil's Hands are Idle Playthings".
 Bender's Big Score, along with the three follow-up films, comprise season five of Futurama, with each film being separated into four episodes of the broadcast season.
 Bender's Big Score made its broadcast premiere on Comedy Central on March 23, 2008.
 The film was written by Ken Keeler, based on a story by Keeler and David X. Cohen, and directed by Dwayne Carey-Hill.

 Special appearances include Coolio as Kwanzaa-bot, Al Gore as himself, Mark Hamill as Chanukah Zombie, Tom Kenny as Fry's older brother Yancy, and Sarah Silverman returning as Fry's ex-girlfriend Michelle (having previously voiced the role in "The Cryonic Woman").